These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 - Use a clean, dry bowl.
 Both grease and moisture can also prevent the egg whites from whipping up properly.

 - Whip the egg whites until foamy.
-Then, gradually add the cream of tartar and sugar and beat until the egg whites form stiff peaks.
+Gradually add the cream of tartar and sugar and beat until the egg whites form stiff peaks.

 - Don’t overwhip the egg whites.
 Overwhipped egg whites will become dry and crumbly.